Managing Institutional Cash, Asset Pools, and Reserves

 It is common for businesses and nonprofit organizations to have large asset pools, like cash or operating reserves, that aren’t yet designated for a specific goal or need.
 Often, these asset pools have been set aside as rainy-day funds and have grown over time beyond their necessary size.
 Properly managed, these pools can swell to be a source of capital growth for an organization, but a surprising number of institutional asset pools (IAPs) remain highly conservative when they could be growing.

 Typically, IAPs are managed by either an organization’s internal investment committee or a third-party advisor.
 In both scenarios, the portfolio manager aims to maximize earning power so that the asset pools are not losing value or simply sitting stagnant without growth.

 Depending on the type of organization and the state in which it operates, each institution may or may not be subject to legal regulations regarding fiduciary responsibilities.
-But even if the organization falls outside the legal definition of a fiduciary, companies still have an ethical responsibility to their constituents to manage the assets prudently, says Grant Verhaeghe, an institutional asset expert at CAPTRUST.
+But even if the organization falls outside the legal definition of a fiduciary, companies still have an ethical responsibility to their constituents to manage assets prudently, says Grant Verhaeghe, CAPTRUST senior director of institutional portfolios.

 “Any person who works as a steward of an organization’s assets should be thinking about and learning best practices for institutional asset pool management,” Verhaeghe says.
 For institutions that use an internal investment committee for asset management, here are some best practices to consider.

 When considering whether to invest institutional asset pools, there is no one-size-fits-all threshold or standard investment strategy, says Verhaeghe.
 “Depending on the organization’s unique goals and liquidity needs, each one will use these pools differently and have different objectives,” he says.